You will be treated by a dental implant dentist. Experts in their own fields of dentistry.

-Although many dentists that practice general dentistry can also place implants following a short course, this specialist field can be separated into three dental disciplines that correlate with the three phases of treatment necessary for successful implant surgery and a truly aesthetic smile.
-At the Birmingham Periodontal and Implant center we have a dedicated team of specialists in their field with many years of experience.
-These dental implant dentists will guide you through each phase of your treatment, assuring you only the highest quality of care in our state of the art dental facilities in Birmingham.
+Although many dentists that practice general dentistry can also place implants following a short course, they are not necessarily a dental implant dentist.
+Implant therapy is a specialist field that can be separated into three dental disciplines that correlate with the three phases of treatment necessary for successful implant surgery and a truly aesthetic smile.
+At the Birmingham Periodontal and Implant center we have a dedicated team of specialists in each of their fields and with many years of experience.
+These dental implant dentists will guide you through each phase of your treatment, assuring only the highest quality of care in our state of the art dental facilities in Birmingham.

 Due to the increasing number of dentists who now place implants we have found that more patients are coming to see us as referrals due to failing implant treatment that we have the expertise to remedy.
 We hope that you will exercise caution when choosing a dental implant dentist and give wise consideration to your general dental health over the cost of getting the cheapest implant available.

 The role of a Periodontist as a dental implant dentist

 A periodontist is a GDC registered specialist who is concerned with the underlying support structures of the teeth, including but not limited to the gums and bone that keep your teeth in place.
 Periodontal disease (gum disease) is an infection of the support structures of the teeth caused by bacteria in your mouth.
 The infections destroy the foundation, the gum and bone around your teeth, causing your teeth to loosen and fall out.
 It is important that you have good oral hygiene and you are free from periodontal disease before your implant treatment begins.
 Otherwise there is a significant risk that your new implants could fail in time.